etruel/wp-ispconfig/readme.txt

 * Come to website of the plugin [etruel.com](http://etruel.com/contact-us/) and ask there.
 I will contact you.
 Promise.

 == Changelog ==
+= 3.0.1 Sep 27, 2018 =
+* Added a "loading" notice on ajax options in the select of client websites on domain alias screen.

 = 3.0 Sep 20, 2018 =
 * Major version released!
 Test it before use in a production environment.
 * Up to version number 3 to be equal with the ISPConfig major version. ;-)